openvinotoolkit/operator/helm-charts/ovms/README.md

 ## Demo of Using Model Server with a single model
-In this demonstration, it is assumed there is available a Kubernetes or OpenShift cluster with configured security context in the KUBECONFIG.
+In this demonstration, it is assumed that there is a Kubernetes or OpenShift cluster available with configured security context in the KUBECONFIG.
 Helm 3.5 binary and kubectl 1.23 should be also installed to run the commands.
-An examplary model server instance with a public ResNet model can be deployed via a commands:
+An exemplary model server instance with a public ResNet model can be deployed via a commands:
 ```
 git clone https://github.com/openvinotoolkit/operator
 cd operator/helm-charts/ovms